 LIFE AS ART is an edited collection of short pieces written by Hazel Rowley and put together by Della Rowley and Lynn Buchanan.
+It includes an introduction by writer Drusilla Modjeska.
 This collection – journal articles, essays, talks and diary entries – provides a wonderful insight into the craft of biography.
-Published in July 2021, this book represents more than 20 years of Hazel Rowley’s writing.
+Published in July 2021 by MUP under their Miegunyah Press imprint, this book represents more than 20 years of Hazel Rowley’s writing.
 In this collection Hazel talks honestly about the joys, the challenges, and the highs and lows of writing biography.

 Many of the pieces in this collection are unpublished talks that Hazel gave at conferences and literary events.
 Hazel was a lively and entertaining speaker, as well as an engaging writer.
 It will be clear from the diary entries that appear in this book that part of her success as a biographer came from her ability to engage with people and listen to their stories and points of view.